 Born and raised in Gorkha, Nepal, I am proud to call the Manaslu region my home!
 I have been in the travel business for over a decade from being assistance guide to being a guide/leader to being a manager and finally a founder of NEST Adventure.
 So you could say, I know my way well enough in the Himalayas especially in some of the off-the-beaten trails in Nepal like Manaslu, Kanchenjunga or Mustang.

 I am passionate about travelling and I strongly believe that seeing the world shouldn't break the bank (at least not too much!).
 I studied in the UK and three years of living experience in the United States taught me how to deliver quality customer service in the business.
 I have backpacked to over 15 countries in Asia, Central Americas USA and Canada, one-third of Europe, Caribbean Island and Latin America.
 As a backpacker myself, and travel expert of Nepal Himalayas I'm happy to share my experience with you.
 If you believe I can be helpful in planning your next trip to Nepal, then please do not hesitate to contact me. at firstname.lastname@example.org.
 I am also available 24x7 on Whats app and Viber +977- 9851052042 Or direct phone call +1(702) 465-9789.
 If you are interested to know more about my travel journey follow me on Facebook, Twitter, and Instagram.

-Aug 10th, 2014 - Nepal, small landlocked country on Asia geographically located between India and China has lots of things to offer mainly trekking in Nepal Himalaya.
-Apart from Trekking Nepal is equally famous for ...
+Jan 30th, 2019 - Nepal, a small landlocked country on Asia geographically located between India and China has lots of things to offer mainly a lot of adventure siker loves trekking in Nepal Himalaya.
+Apart from ...